12 Pros and Cons of Starlink and How Operators Are Affected by LEO Satellite Internet Coverage

 Con #6 of Starlink: Not Suitable for High-Density Areas

-Should Telco Operators Embrace LEO?
+Should Telco Operators Embrace LEO? |

-RECOMMENDATIONS
+RECOMMENDATIONS |

-LEO constellations are estimated to be able to increase satellite internet capacity more than 10-fold in just a few years and will distribute their service more evenly across the planet.
-The pros offered by LEO companies like Starlink, in terms of their ability to grant customers in rural areas access to low latency broadband services with simpler setups would generally be more of a threat rather than a business opportunity for operators that desire to provide services to rural areas.
+LEO constellations are estimated to be able to increase satellite internet capacity by more than 10-fold in just a few years and will distribute their service more evenly across the planet.
+The pros offered by LEO companies like Starlink, in terms of their ability to provide customers in rural areas with access to low latency broadband services with simpler setups would generally be more of a threat rather than a business opportunity for operators that desire to provide services to rural areas.
 That being said, it is very much possible for LEO companies and operators to co-exist by providing their respective services to separate markets that they are well-positioned to cater to.
-Terrestrial networks can maintain their foothold in delivering reliable connectivity in urban/suburban areas.
-LEO constellations, on the other hand, are highly specialized to serve markets that operators cannot/hesitate to serve; these markets include in-flight Internet, maritime services, and the monitoring of non-static assets (e.g., vehicle fleets, heavy equipment), and arguably, rural connectivity.
+Terrestrial networks can maintain their foothold in delivering reliable connectivity in urban and suburban areas.
+LEO constellations, on the other hand, are highly specialized to serve markets that operators cannot/hesitate to serve; these markets include in-flight Internet, maritime services, agriculture, and the monitoring of non-static assets (e.g., vehicle fleets, heavy equipment), and arguably, rural connectivity.

 The entry of LEO satellite broadband provisioning to rural areas would not necessarily equate to a severe negative impact on a mobile network’s revenue potential in rural areas.
 From an operator’s perspective, rural markets have already been historically challenging to deploy due to their low population density, low Average Revenue Per User (ARPU) potential, the high costs associated with establishing far-reaching fiber installations, and the propagation limitations of wireless solutions.
-The unfavorable business case of rural areas for operators can position LEO satellites as the de facto solution for a nation desiring to provide inclusive broadband services that can cover even its hardest-to-reach citizens.
+The unfavourable business case of rural areas for operators can position LEO satellites as the de facto solution for a nation desiring to provide inclusive broadband services that can cover even its hardest-to-reach citizens.

-Alternatively, partnerships with LEO companies can help operators overcome the unfavorable business conditions in rural areas and provide them with tangible revenue opportunities.
-AST’s SpaceMobile, for example, is proposing to deliver broadband from space directly to mobile phones without the need for additional equipment such as satellite phones, terminals, or antennas.
+Alternatively, partnerships with LEO companies can help operators overcome unfavorable business conditions in rural areas and provide them with tangible revenue opportunities.
+AST SpaceMobile, for example, is proposing to deliver broadband from space directly to mobile phones without the need for additional equipment such as satellite phones, terminals, or antennas.
 AST’s strategy is to help operators’ rural coverage by selling SpaceMobile airtime under a wholesale business model.
 This arrangement can help operators extend the coverage of terrestrial networks and provide network services to rural areas that are otherwise unreachable/unprofitable.